Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Entropy Regularized Transport-Type Problems and Diagonal Scaling Algorithms

-In \cite{ChizatEntropicNumeric2016} a family of transport-type optimization problems with a common functional structure was introduced, encompassing standard optimal transport, unbalanced transport formulations and gradient flows.
+Problems \eqref{eqn:PrototypeOT} and \eqref{eqn:PrototypeUnbalanced} share a common structure: in both we optimize over non-negative measures $\pi$ on the product space $X \times Y$, there is a linear cost term $\la c,\pi \ra$ and two functions act on the marginals of $\pi$.
+They are prototypical examples of a family of transport-type optimization problems with a common functional structure that was introduced in \cite{ChizatEntropicNumeric2018}.
 The general structure is given in the following definition. \begin{definition}[Generic Transport-Type Problem] For two convex marginal functions $F_X : \R^X \to \RExt$, $F_Y : \R^Y \to \RExt$ and a cost function $c \in \RExt^{X \times Y}$ the primal transport-type problem is given by:

 The indicator function $\iota_{\leq c}(\projxT\,\alpha + \projyT\,\beta)$ denotes the classical optimal transport dual constraint $\alpha(x) + \beta(y) \leq c(x,y)$ for all $(x,y) \in X \times Y$ (see Section \ref{sec:IntroNotation}). \end{definition}